Ref.: Mr Hubert Forstinger

 L 2: Hans Varadi

-It had been a brilliant start for Romania to the qualifiers, winning 3-1 in Sofia.
-If they could continue with 2 points against Greece, they would firmly establish themselves in the driver's seat in this group.
+It had been a brilliant start to the qualifiers for Romania, winning 3-1 in Sofia.
+If they could continue with another two points against Greece, they would firmly establish themselves in the driver's seat of this group.
 Greece had drawn at home against Denmark, and despite that not being a bad result, they could really need a point or even two in this tight group with only one automatic qualification berth for Italia'90.
 Romania had to be favourites, however, and they had a good record against Greece.
 The last encounter between the two teams found place 7th October 1987 in Bucharest, when Greece had gone 2-0 up before conceding twice, making it a 2-2 draw.
 A similar result today would be welcomed by the visitors.

 Romania team news